sesvxace/tracer/README.md

   Essentially, this script is a wrapper around Ruby's 'Kernel.set_trace_func' method, which is a callback provided by the language when code is executed.
 This script has been written as a tracer and simple debugger, but has great potential to do much more than this.
-Your creativity and skill is the only real limit to the possibilities.
+Your creativity and skill are the only real limits to the possibilities.

   'Kernel.set_trace_func' provides a great deal of information that can be used by both the conditional and tracer provided by this script.
 Ruby's tracer